monsoonmaelstrom/book2/book2.md

 Gavin, Lisette, and Henry are still working on lighting the paper, but Henry and Gavin are further along than Lisette, working on lighting multiple pieces at the same time.
 Getting them started is easy because they’re all more or less doing the same thing as they were yesterday.

 Based on how yesterday went, Giorgi’s working on something new.
 Peter has joined Giorgi in the river this morning.
 So apparently I’m teaching Peter now too.
-To say I have mixed feelings about that is an understatement, but here we are.
+To say I have mixed feelings about it is an understatement, but here we are.

 Liam is standing on the riverbank watching the first group.
 Really, I should have him practicing as well, but Lisette.
 Right now he’s probably more valuable watching her, because I’m pretty sure I know what’s going to happen this afternoon, and I’d rather it didn’t.
 I sigh, and turn my attention to Peter and Giorgi.